jrosen48/utk-homepage/content/post/2020-07-05-take-a-break.md

 He had something like six ear infections during the December, 2019-March, 2020 period.
 Little missed a lot of daycare and we missed a ton of work.
 We were also constantly sick; my wife became more sick than she'd been since college (we think it was the flu).
-While I have been lucky to have taken antibiotics once in the last decade (when I was teaching).
-I think I had the flu.
-Weekends felt as hard as weekdays, and we didn't see any family between the end of winter break and mid-March.
+I felt like I couldn't get healthy.
+Weekends felt as hard anas weekdays, and we didn't see any family between the end of winter break and mid-March.

 Then . . .